proof-ninja/ocaml2evm/README.md

 ## How to Build

+At First, do `dune build` (this only needs to be done at the first build).
 By `dune exec ocamyulc <parent>/<dirname>/<filename>.ml`, `.json` file for `<filename>.ml` is generated and saved in `<parent>/contracts` directory.